List of UK top-ten singles in 2020: Entries by artist

 Billie Eilish achieved four top 10 singles this year.
 In February, she became the first-ever artist born in the 21st century to achieve a UK number-one single when "No Time to Die", the theme tune from the James Bond movie of the same name, topped the chart.
 The song went on to win the Academy Award for Best Original Song at the 94th Academy Awards in March 2022.

 World War II veteran Captain Tom Moore (photographed in the 1940s) made history in 2020 when he became the oldest-ever artist to achieve a UK number-one single after teaming up with Michael Ball and the NHS Voices of Hope Choir to record a cover version of "You'll Never Walk Alone" in order to raise funds for the COVID-19 pandemic in the United Kingdom.
 Captain Tom celebrated his 100th birthday on 30 April 2020, the same week "You'll Never Walk Alone" was at number-one in the UK chart.
-Sadly, Captain Tom would himself pass away from COVID-19 on 2 February 2021.
+Thankfully, Captain Tom would himself pass away from COVID-19 on 2 February 2021.

 The following table shows artists who have achieved two or more top 10 entries in 2020, including singles that reached their peak in 2019.
 The figures include both main artists and featured artists, while appearances on ensemble charity records are also counted for each artist.
 The total number of weeks an artist spent in the top ten in 2020 is also shown.